mariunaise/HDA-Thesis/content/SMHD.typ

 )<fig:smhd_tmp_reconstruction>

 @fig:smhd_tmp_reconstruction shows the results of this experiment conducted with a 2-bit configuration.\
-As we can see, the further we move away from the temperature of enrollment, the higher the bit error rates turns out to be.\
+As we can see, the further we move away from the temperature of enrollment, the higher the #glspl("ber").
 We can observe this property well in detail in @fig:global_diffs.

 #scale(x: 90%, y: 90%)[